Biodiversity at ARK

 Warmth and rain means the meadow areas are growing fast and are beautiful with wildflowers, particularly Meadow Buttercups, and early flowering grasses.
 They will become a haven for butterflies, bees and many types of insects.
 The combination of flowers, seeds and insects are fantastic food sources for many birds, bats and small mammals.

-The new pond is already attracting insects, frogs and swallows swooping across the water surface for insect food.
-It will gradually be colonised with aquatic and water-edge loving plants and will provide a huge addition to the biodiversity of the site.
+Our pond attracts insects, frogs, dragonflies and swallows swooping across the water surface for insect food.
+It is gradually be colonised with aquatic and water-edge loving plants and will provide a huge addition to the biodiversity of the site.

 The veg patch is well underway and many crops will soon be relying on pollinating insects from the surrounding meadows, hedgerows, trees and gardens.
 No pollinators no runner beans.
 In turn the blue tits and blackbirds will help with garden pests such as greenfly and slugs.
 We want to make sure the veg garden benefits from the biodiversity which surrounds it and that both garden and wildlife work together hand in hand.

 The rougher and barer ground of the animal paddocks is home to many less noticeable species.
 Pied Wagtails bob along the ground searching for seeds and grubs in the soil.
 Swallows and House Martins collect beak-fulls of the wet mud to build their nests and blackbirds line their nests in this way.
 Beetles, ants and flies feed on dung and break it, putting nutrients back in the soil.
 These too are part of our wonderful web of life.

 Our Biodiversity Expert